harness/harness/doc/setup/server.md

 ## Server SSL

-Drone uses the `ListAndServerTLS` function in the Go standard library to accept `https` connections.
+Drone uses the `ListenAndServeTLS` function in the Go standard library to accept `https` connections.
 If you experience any issues configuring `https` please contact us on [gitter](https://gitter.im/drone/drone).
 Please do not log an issue saying `https` is broken in Drone (it isn't).

 This example accepts `HTTPS` connections: